flintlockspecial/FBProgrammingPuzzle/README.md

 ### 2) ParseAndModifyKML.py
 The code is explained in depth in the comments.
 Basically it filters out, offsets, and creates a copy of the SPLICE Handhole point features, then iterates through all the line vertices and uses distance calculations to determine how to segment the line.
 Current errors include the following:
     - [ ] Offset should be 10 meters, but is closer to 40.
-    - [ ] At 3 of the 4 right angles along the line, the calculations return a switchback rather than following the course of the line.
+    - [x] At 3 of the 4 right angles along the line, the calculations return a switchback rather than following the course of the line.
 I will need to determine if this is a problem with the line vertices themselves or with my calculation logic.
 Other than those two small errors, the outputs look great!
+    - [ ] NEW PROBLEM: Switchbacks are fixed, but not the segments overshoot the point features after right angles by 1 vertex.
+    - [ ] NEW PROBLEM: Got distance measruements added to segments, but they seem to be about 20 meters short of the real measurement.
+Will need to diagnose the DistBetweenCoords function as well.
 Runtime on the sample file was 0.13 seconds.
 I do not anticipate that changing when errors are corrected.